Environmental Management Structure

 To ensure that management is practiced in accordance with the Environmental Policy, whose objective is to contribute to the creation of a sustainable society, the Sumitomo Forestry Group has established an environmental management structure with the President of Sumitomo Forestry assuming overall responsibility.

-The General Manager of Sustainability Department under the President and Representative Director acts as the Environmental Management Officer to raise the effectiveness of environmental activities by drafting a Sustainability Budget as a quantitative targets for each fiscal year for environmental activities that each department of the Group is advancing and regularly checks in with the Sustainability Committee.
+The General Manager of Sustainability Department under the President and Representative Director acts as the Environmental Management Officer to raise the effectiveness of environmental activities by drafting a Sustainability Budget as a quantitative targets for each fiscal year for environmental activities that each department of the Group is advancing and by regularly checking progress in with the Sustainability Committee.

 Environmental Management Structure